Flutterwave/Python-v2/README.md

 #### Returns

 This call returns a dictionary.
-A sample response is:
+A sample response is shown below:

 ```py
 # sample response for NGN account payments